Shubham-Nahar-Java-Coder/LeetCode-75/Linked-List/READ.md

     3. Circular Linked List
         - In a circular linked list, the last node points back to the first node instead of null, forming a circular structure.

-### Implementations Available:

-1. LinkedList
-    - A linear data structure where elements are stored as nodes with references to the next and previous nodes, providing efficient **insertion and removal operations at both ends**.
-2. ArrayQueue
-    - A resizable array-based double-ended queue that allows efficient insertion and removal operations at both ends, providing better performance than LinkedList in most cases.
-3. PriorityQueue
-    - A queue data structure where elements are ordered based on their natural ordering or a specified comparator, with the highest-priority element accessible first.

 ### Useful Methods/Functions in Linked List:

 | Method | Definition | Usage Example |